dexterju27/dexterju27.github.io/index.md

 <img class="profile-picture" src="profil-photo.jpg">

-Hi!
-I’m a research engineer at Facebook AI Research.
-I am part of the [ParlAI](https://parl.ai/) team working on Conversational AI (Blenderbot N+1) and Core ML research.
-I joined the team in 2018.
-Prior to that, I received master degree specialized in machine learning from Telecom ParisTech and University Paris 6.
-Throughout my studies, I am interested in both engineering and AI research.

-You may also find me by my legal name **Da JU**.
-And talk to our [chatbot](https://blenderbot.ai/) here.
+Hello!
+I am currently serving as a Research Engineer at the FAIR team within Meta AI.
+Since joining the team in 2018, I have had the opportunity to delve into a broad spectrum of AI topics.
+My work has spanned Reinforcement Learning (RL), Generative Conversational AI (which has now evolved into LLM), Safety and Responsible AI, and Core Machine Learning research.

+Before joining Meta AI, I earned a Master's degree specializing in Machine Learning from Telecom ParisTech and University Paris 6.
+My academic journey has always been driven by a keen interest in both engineering and AI research.
+I am excited to continue exploring these fields and contributing to the advancements in AI technology.

+I publish under the name Da JU.

 ## Research Interest

-NLP, Dialogue
+NLP, GenAI, RAI

 ## Academia